Jebel Sahaba: Discovery

+It was discovered in 1964 by a team led by Fred Wendorf.
 The original project that discovered the cemetery was the UNESCO High Dam Salvage Project.
 This salvage dig project was a direct response to the raising of the Aswan Dam which stood to destroy or damage many sites along its path.

 Three cemeteries are present in this area.
 Of these cemeteries, two comprise Jebel Sahaba, with one cemetery located on either side of the Nile.
 A third cemetery, Tuskha, is situated nearby.